gagnonanthony/NeuroStatX/README.md

 NeuroStatX is a command-line toolbox to perform statistical analysis on neuroscience data.
-It had been developped mostly as part of my PhD project, which aims to understand the relationship between the brain, cognition and behavior, hence the focus on neuroscience data.
-As my project goes forward, new functionalities and scripts will be added. **Contributions are welcome!**.
+It has been developed mainly as part of my PhD project, which aims to understand the relationship between the brain, cognition, and behavior; hence, the focus on neuroscience data.
+As my project goes forward, new functionalities and scripts will be added. **Contributions are welcome!**

 > [!NOTE]
 > NeuroStatX also offers a strong testing infrastructure to ensure robust and
 > reproducible results when applicable.
-Unit test are already implemented for
+Unit tests are already implemented for
-> most functions, and CLI script are tested to ensure proper execution.
+> most functions, and CLI scripts are tested to ensure proper execution.

 ## Installation